alex/ct-tools/README.md

 $ cargo run submit path/to/cert-or-chain.pem ....
 ```

-If the argument is a chain (more than one certificate) `ct-submitter` will
+If the argument is a chain (more than one certificate) `ct-tools` will
 submit that precise chain.
-If it is a single certificate, `ct-submitter` will
+If it is a single certificate, `ct-tools` will
 automatically build a chain using [`crt.sh`](https://crt.sh/).

 Example: